kaniak274/kaniak274/README.md

 * Clojure
 * JavaScript

+Furthemore, sometimes I'm responsible for devOps things using the AWS, docker containers and Terraform.

 Always looking for opportunities to learn something new.
 If you have an offer for me let me know I'm willing to cooperate.

 #### Business inquiries: